dadx-jsoft/WeatherWeb/README.md

 # WeatherWeb
-The website show current weather and forecast weather by entering the city name.
+The website shows current weather and forecast weather by entering the city name.
 + Using jsp, servlet.
 + Using OpenWeatherAPI